 - To provide a safe area for animals and plants – this addresses the habitat destruction problem wildlife currently faces.

-- To fight off climate change – protecting wildlife areas help lessen drastic weather events and fight off an extreme amount of carbon emissions.
+- To fight off climate change – protecting wildlife areas helps lessen drastic weather events and fight off an extreme amount of carbon emissions.
 Additionally, it provides a safe space for plants and animals alike to adapt to an ever-changing climate.

-- To honour our country’s heritage and to promote tourism in protected areas – here in Australia, there are many wildlife areas thriving with different kinds of animals, plants, and other living things, that define the country, so protecting those areas mean preserving our nature and our culture.
+- To honour our country’s heritage and to promote tourism in protected areas – here in Australia, there are many wildlife areas thriving with different kinds of animals, plants and other living things, that define the country, so protecting those areas means preserving our nature and our culture.
 Animals such as kangaroos, wallabies, and koalas are among the unique animals here in Australia which we need to protect.

 - To protect the future – by conserving our wildlife, we guarantee its continuation for periods to come.
 We remove the possibility of the extinction of wildlife species.

 What are other negative effects of the loss of wildlife conservation?
-Here are examples (from a blog I read on Conserve Energy Future):
+Here are examples, according to Conserve Energy Future: